dasher-project/dasher-web/readme.md

 # Backlog
 ## Strategic Backlog

 -   Language model integration.

+-   Document and sub-document hierarchy.

+    The userinterface.js file has too much code in it.
+The parts of the user interface should be modular:

+    -   Control Panel, which is already fairly modular but is instantiated from the userinterface.js file.
+    -   Zooming Area, whose code is in the userinterface.js file.
+    -   Message Bar, whose code is also in the userinterface.js file.
+    -   Small Print, which is only in the HTML.

+    The Control Panel, Zooming Area, and Message Bar should be instantiated from a common builder class.
+Different loading contexts, like the browser and the custom keyboard, should then each have a subclass of the builder.

+    The modules should also have a common interface for:

+    -   DOM hierarchy.
+    -   Data structure.
+    -   Event listeners.

+    The Control Panel already has a method, setParent(), that inserts its DOM hierarchy into another.
+It's optional.
+The whole hierarchy can be instantiated without being inserted into an HTML page.
+Parts of the hierarchy are accessible, which is what enables the behaviour selector to be inserted into the custom keyboard user interface, for example.

 -   Improve the zooming based on the PhD material, aka S parameter.
     -   As part of the previous item, or standalone, make the zoom rate non-linear.